 The same thing has been starting to happen on Facebook with increasing traffic from non-friends, people who just like my blogs, so I’ve had to create a Facebook page for myself as a writer so that I can keep separate my business and personal friends.

-Another aspect of the internet is that it enables you to check out your old and long lost friends and a site like Friends Reunited is all about connecting with former school friends.
-Friends Reunited was one of the early success stories of the internet but now it seems to have fallen by the wayside a little, it’s popularity overtaken by sites like the aforementioned Twitter and Facebook.
+Another aspect of the internet is that it enables you to check out your old and long-lost friends and a site like Friends Reunited started a trend for connecting with old friends.
+Friends Reunited was one of the early success stories of the internet but in the last few years it fell by the wayside, it’s popularity overtaken by sites like the aforementioned Twitter and Facebook.
+Now the site has been taken down and it’s web address is just a dead link.

 I had one e-mail a while ago from an old school friend asking if I was the same Steve Higgins who he knew at school.
 I replied back that yes I was and added a good few paragraphs about my life, what I had been up to in the intervening years and what I was doing now.
 Nothing came back for months and when I wrote again to say ‘did you get my e-mail’ a reply finally arrived.
 ‘Yes, great to hear from you LOL.’